-During 2021, each of our NEOs was a party to an employment agreement, with the exception of Mr. Laws who was party to an employment letter.
-These employment agreements are designed to protect the Company through restrictive covenants, to serve as recruiting and retention tools, and to provide for severance both generally, and relating to a change in control.
+During 2022, Ms. Antonello, Ms. Brown and Mr. Paquette were each party to an employment agreement with the Company.
+These employment agreements were designed to protect the Company through restrictive covenants, to serve as recruiting and retention tools, and to provide for severance both generally, and relating to a change in control.
+Each of these employment agreements expired December 31, 2022.